FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/architecture.md

 ### `pynx read` — the annotator

 `pynx read` creates an `Annotator` visitor and passes it to `NexusFileHandler`.
-The annotator resolves the application definition from the file's `NXentry/definition` field, builds a `NexusNode` tree for it, and on each `on_field` / `on_attribute` callback looks up the matching `NexusNode` to emit documentation, optionality, enumeration values, and inheritance information.
+The annotator resolves the application definition from the file's `NXentry/definition` field, builds a `NexusNode` tree for it.
+Thereafter, the annotator looks up on each `on_field` / `on_attribute` callback the matching `NexusNode` to emit documentation, optionality, enumeration values, and inheritance information.

 Three operating modes are supported: